julionevarez/npcflow/README.md

-# NPCFlow – a Tiny Dialogue Language
+# NPCFlow – A Mini Language & Python Interpreter for NPC‑style Dialogue

-**NPCFlow** is my final–project programming language.
+**NPCFlow** is my final project programming language.
 It lets you write simple NPC conversations in plain text and run them with Python.
 In this case, I decided to do "Skyrim-Style" NPC conversations.
 Some lines are static, others can be generated on‑the‑fly by
 OpenAI (so the dialogue feels alive).